 Getting to Outback NSW

 By road, rail and air, there are a number of ways to get to Outback NSW and take in the highlights of this inspiring region.
-You will find a range of transport options including self-drive, car hire, train and coach services, and flights into regional centres.
+You will find a range of transport options including self-drive, car hire, bus and train services, and flights into regional centres.

 A four-wheel drive vehicle helps unlock the riches of this region, enabling you to explore Outback national parks and rugged 4WD touring tracks.
 The 950km Darling River Run is a long distance touring route, taking in historic towns that were once ports along the Darling River.

-Flying: Regional Express Airlines (Rex) operates daily flights between Sydney and Broken Hill (some with a stopover in Dubbo or Griffith).
-Mildura Airport is 28km from Wentworth, the gateway to Mungo National Park and the southern end of the Darling River Run.
+Airports: Regional Express Airlines operates daily flights between Sydney and Broken Hill (some with a stopover in Dubbo or Griffith).
+QantasLink flies from Sydney to Moree and Dubbo, which are a few hours’ drive from Lightning Ridge and Nyngan respectively.
+Mildura Airport is 28km from Wentworth, the gateway to Mungo National Park and the southern end of the Darling River Run, with direct flights to Melbourne.

-Train and coach: NSW TrainLink’s Explorer trains and the Indian Pacific connect Sydney with towns and cities of Outback NSW including Bourke, Lightning Ridge, Cobar, Brewarrina, Menindee and Broken Hill.
-The Indian Pacific also connects Adelaide and Perth with this region.
+Train and coach: NSW TrainLink’s Explorer trains connect Sydney with towns and cities of Outback NSW including Bourke, Lightning Ridge, Cobar, Brewarrina, Menindee and Broken Hill.
+The Indian Pacific also connects Adelaide and Perth via this region.
 Some NSW TrainLink services combine train and bus.